STV1222/A-star-and-HC-SR04-on-NUCLEO-F401RE/README.md

 ## Usage

 - Power up the system.
-The robot will initialize and start in the obstacle-free pathfinding mode.
+The NUCLEO-F401RE will initialize and start in the obstacle-free pathfinding mode.
 - Obstacles are added and expanded dynamically as they are detected by the sensors.
 - The path recalculates whenever a new obstacle is added or an existing one is updated.
+- All the output will be shown in terminal.

 ## Documentation